aws-samples/sample-serverless-digital-asset-payments/README.md

    - Check hot wallet has sufficient ETH for gas
    - Verify treasury address configuration
    - Monitor Sweeper function logs
+   - If an invoice gets stuck in the "swept" state, navigate to the CryptoInvoices DynamoDB Table in the AWS Console and change the status of the invoice back to "paid".
+This state transition will reinvoke the Sweeper function.

 4. **API Authentication:**
    - Retrieve API key from AWS Console → API Gateway → API Keys